 Thread stack and status information is shown in Thread view as well as in other telemetry views.
 This information can be very useful because it allows you to connect to the profiled application on demand and discover how the application behaved in the past.
 In most cases, there is no significant overhead of collecting this information.

-However, it makes sense to disable it in production Java EE servers in order to ensure minimum profiling overhead.
+However, it makes sense to stop it in production Java EE servers in order to ensure minimum profiling overhead.
 This can be done with the help of "disablestacktelemetry" startup option.

-Exception telemetry helps discovering performance issues and logic errors.
+Exception profiling helps discovering performance issues and logic errors.
 In most cases, there is no significant overhead of collecting this information.

 However, it makes sense to disable it in production Java EE servers in order to ensure minimum profiling overhead.
 This can be done with the help of "exceptions=disable" startup option.